 Other Animals That Play Possum Like the Eastern Hognose

-Of course the most well-known animal that “plays dead” is the possum, but did you know there are many other animals who use this defense mechanism as well?
-Check out 9 Animals That Play Dead to Survive to discover them all!
+Of course, the most well-known animal that “plays dead” is the possum, though many other animals use this defense mechanism as well.

 Discover the "Monster" Snake 5X Bigger than an Anaconda